-- Either no service delivery issues or minimal service issues due to recruitment and retention pressures were reported by Saskatchewan health regions for this classification. - Health regions reported no vacancies for Infection Control Practitioners
+- Either no service delivery issues or minimal service issues due to recruitment and retention pressures were reported by Saskatchewan health regions for this classification. - Health regions reported one vacancy for Infection Control Practitioners. - No recruitment and retention activities were reported by health regions.